 The Department of Computer Information Systems & Business Analytics is committed to: (a) educating students by creating an active, experiential learning environment that prepares them to apply knowledge of information systems, operations, Business Analytics and business for the betterment of organizations and society; and (b) serving the academic community and business communities through appropriate research and service.

 - maintain current and relevant curricula focused on information systems and analytical problem solving in a business context within the major and minor degree programs in Computer Information Systems and the minor in Business Analytics

 - support other programs in the College of Business and the university by providing undergraduate and graduate courses in information systems, statistics, quantitative analysis and operations and supply chain management.

 Our faculty utilizes feedback from systematic assessment in order to continuously improve the curriculum content and meet the needs of our students and other stakeholders in a rapidly changing world.

 Diversity of academic fields and research among our faculty

-Our department includes faculty in computer information systems, business analytics, Business Analytics, and operations and supply chain management who participate in their respective fields through scholarly research.
+Our department includes faculty in computer information systems, business analytics and operations and supply chain management who participate in their respective fields through scholarly research.
 The faculty strive to integrate this research into the educational process and curriculum.